 - Ensuring adequate water intake and treating dehydration with intravenous fluids where necessary.

 - Erythropoietin is a hormone produced by the kidneys which stimulate red blood cell production in the bone marrows.
 Failing kidneys often have a low red blood cell count due to lower levels of this hormone.
-The only form available is the human form; this may be administered if your cat has become anemic.
+The only form available in the human form; this may be administered if your cat has become anemic.

-A common complication caused by persistent hyperglycemia, neuropathy is a type of nerve damage which occurs as a result of prolonged levels of high blood glucose.
+A common complication caused by persistent hyperglycemia, neuropathy is a type of nerve damage that occurs as a result of prolonged levels of high blood glucose.
 In cats, the nerves in the hindquarters are most often affected (peripheral neuropathy); however, it can also affect the stomach (gastroparesis).

-Hind legs: The most common symptom of diabetic neuropathy is a progressive weakness in the hind legs.
+Symptoms: Hind legs: The most common symptom of diabetic neuropathy is a progressive weakness in the hind legs.
 Affected cats will have difficulty jumping and develop a plantigrade stance, meaning instead of walking on their toes, as they usually do, they walk on their hocks.

-If caught early, diabetic neuropathy can be reversed.
+Treatment: If caught early, diabetic neuropathy can be reversed.
 Treatment is aimed at correcting hyperglycemia with proper diabetic treatment, following dietary guidelines, Methylcobalamin (vitamin B-12) supplements and close monitoring of your cat’s glucose levels.

 This is a serious and life-threatening condition in which the level of glucose in the blood falls dangerously low.
 When this occurs, the cells are starved of glucose, necessary for energy.
 The brain is most at risk as the brain relies on glucose alone for energy, while other cells can use alternate forms (protein or fat) when glucose levels drop.

-Poorly regulated or newly diagnosed diabetes are the causes of hypoglycemia; these may include:
+Causes: Poorly regulated or newly diagnosed diabetes are the causes of hypoglycemia; these may include:

 - Improper glucose administration (too much insulin)